Residence Hall FAQs

 NOTICE: THIS ARTICLE IS MANUFACTURED FOR USE IN PUBLIC OCCUPANCIES AND MEETS THE FLAMMABILITY REQUIREMENTS OF CALIFORNIA BUREAU OF HOME FURNISHINGS TECHNICAL BULLETIN 133.
 CARE SHOULD BE EXERCISED NEAR OPEN FLAME OR WITH BURNING CIGARETTES.

 NOTICE: THIS ARTICLE MEETS ALL FLAMMABILITY REQUIREMENTS OF CALIFORNIA BUREAU OF HOME FURNISHINGS BULLETIN 117.
 CARE SHOULD BE EXERCISED NEAR OPEN FLAME OR WITH BURNING CIGARETTES.

 For more information on Massachusetts fire safety regulations please see http://www.mass.gov/ and search for fire safety and upholstered furniture.

 How do you match roommates?

-We will match you based on your housing preferences on your housing application.
+You can find a roommate through the ZeeMee platform offered through Admissions and tell us who it is by when you complete the housing application or we will match you based on your housing preferences in your housing application.
 It is very important that you truthfully answer all questions.
 First-year students will have one to three roommates.
 Roommate requests are honored if requests are mutual and students meet all housing deadlines.